 Food businesses are provided with a sticker which shows their rating.
-In England businesses are encouraged to display their rating, however in Wales and Northern Ireland food businesses are legally required to display their rating..
+In England businesses are encouraged to display their rating, however in Wales and Northern Ireland food businesses are legally required to display their rating.3.
 Ratings are also available on the FSA ratings website and via other third-party apps.

-Food and You 2: Wave 6
+Food and You 2: Wave 8

-This report presents key findings from the Food and You 2: Wave 6 survey relating to the FHRS, including respondents' awareness, recognition, and use of the FHRS, understanding and impact of the FHRS on behaviour and attitudes toward the FHRS.
+This report presents key findings from the Food and You 2: Wave 8 survey relating to the FHRS, including respondents' awareness, recognition, and use of the FHRS, understanding and impact of the FHRS on behaviour and attitudes toward the FHRS.

-Fieldwork for Food and You 2: Wave 6 was conducted between 12th October 2022 and 10th January 2023.
+Fieldwork for Food and You 2: Wave 8 was conducted between 12th October 2023 and 8th January 2024.
 Around 6,000 adults (16 years or over) from approximately 4,000 households across England, Wales, and Northern Ireland completed the survey (see Annex A for more information about the methodology).
-In Wave 6, 4,918 adults across England, Wales, and Northern Ireland completed the online survey or postal version of the survey which included the 'Eating out and takeaway' module which is presented in this report.
+In wave 8, a total of 4,966 adults (aged 16 years or over) across England, Wales, and Northern Ireland completed the 'Eating out and takeaway' module via the online survey or the 'Eating out' postal questionnaire.
 Depending on their reported knowledge, attitudes, and behaviours not every respondent will answer every question in the survey or module.

-Questions asked in other modules of the Food and You 2: Wave 6 survey (e.g. 'Eating at home') are not included in this report.
+Questions asked in other modules of the Food and You 2: Wave 8 survey (e.g. 'Eating at home') are not included in this report.
 The full results are available in the accompanying data tables and underlying dataset.

-&lt;sup>3 Legislation for the mandatory display of the FHRS ratings was introduced in November 2013 in Wales and October 2016 in Northern Ireland.
+3 Legislation for the mandatory display of FHRS ratings was introduced in November 2013 in Wales and October 2016 in Northern Ireland.